 \subsection{The Delannoy group}

-Let $\GG=\Aut(\bR,<)$ be the group of all order preserving self-bijections of the real numbers.
+Let $\GG=\Aut(\bR,<)$ be the group of all order-preserving self-bijections of the real numbers.
 One easily sees that the action of $\GG$ on $\bR$ is oligomorphic.
 We now explain the structure of this group and the category $\bS(\GG)$ of $\GG$-sets.